anthonyescobar/SampleWork/README.md

 # Three Partition Solver
 Algorithm created and implemented by me.
 A function to check if a list of 3n size of numbers can be partitioned into a list of n triples such that the sum of each triple was the same.
 This program can handle a list of size 84 before throwing overflow errors due to the factorial nature of the problem.
-A solution is more easily found in Python using intertools, however I created a custom solution in Java without using an intertools equivalent.
+A simpler but brute force solution exists in Python using intertools, however I created a custom solution in Java without using an intertools equivalent.